10 Things to Bring to Cuba

 7. Footwear that is sturdy and comfortable and suitable for hot and humid weather and a pair of thongs/flip flops for beach and rainy days.

-8. Summer clothing, lightweight, light colours, underwear and a jacket if travelling on air conditioned buses.
+8. Summer clothing, lightweight fabric, light colours and a jacket if travelling on air conditioned buses.
+Long pants if you want to go horseriding.

 9.Water bottle and water purifying tablets and/or a travellers electric kettle

-10. Gifts especially school supplies: lead and coloured pencils, sharpeners, erasers, rulers, backpacks, rechargeable batteries, USB’s, bicycle pumps, flea and tick treatments for pets and any of the items listed 1-9 above, if you no longer require them.
+10. Gifts especially school supplies: lead and coloured pencils, sharpeners, erasers, rulers, backpacks, rechargeable batteries, USB’s, bicycle pumps, flea and tick treatments for pets and any of the items listed 1-9 above.

 I